tektoncd/community/teps/0025-hermekton.md

 This approach requires the creation of another DSL, and would make it more challenging/difficult to integrate with the Tekton Catalog.

+### Pre/Post-Steps

+An alternative to step-level configuration is to support running steps before and after the core `steps:` that execute outside of the network jail.

+One of the main criticisms of this was how much it reshapes the API, mainly for Hermekton (today).

+### Network-Jail "fences"

+An alternative to step-level configuration is to support "fence" steps that explicitly enter or exit the network jail.

+This proposal was sort of a trick to encode special semantics into steps by establishing a sort of special handshake.
+This "non-API change" was still an API change, and felt a bit too magical.

 ## Infrastructure Needed (optional)